seme4/ssi-consultancy/DeployerDeveloperReview.md

 * Configuring and running unit tests.

 Write a deployers guide which covers the above and other information needed by developers (the following sections elaborate on this).

-An example, written concurrently with this report, is at [Developer's Guide](./DeveloperGuide.md).
-[Deployer and Developer Reference](./Reference.md) contains a summary of useful information for both deployers and developers.

-[REST API examples](./RESTAPIexamples.md) contains examples of invocations of sameAs Lite REST endpoints, and examples of what they return, which can also be useful for developers.

 ### Clarify dev target in Makefile